Franklin (TV series): Format

 Franklin is traditionally animated with some computer aid, especially in the later seasons.
 Franklin is closed-captioned.

 Franklin mostly aired with two 11-minute stories, except on CBC in Canada, which splits the stories apart and shows one at a time.
 The Franklin DVD and video releases include individual stories grouped together as part of a theme, rather than complete episodes.
 Unlike many animated children's programs, Franklin has no interstitial segments or end-tags featuring the characters.
 The scenes shown in the animated opening introduction were changed after the show's first season.
 Many of these scenes featured Otter, a character who left the series early in the first season and was only seen once more in later seasons.

 Differences in the colouring of the cartoon can be spotted from season to season.
 The more recent feature films, most noticeably Back to School with Franklin have a somewhat different look from the television series.
-The film Franklin and the Turtle Lake Treasure had considerably higher production values, with more colour differentiation between the other turtles, higher quality animation, an overall brighter look, and prettily painted backgrounds.
+The film Franklin and the Turtle Lake Treasure had considerably higher production value, with more colour differentiation between the other turtles, higher quality animation, an overall brighter look, and painted backgrounds.

 Release

 Broadcast

 In Canada, the series aired on CBC Television, Family Channel, and Treehouse TV.

-In the United States, it aired on CBS as part of their Saturday-morning CBS Kidshow block from 1998 to 1999.
-Then it aired on Nick Jr. on CBS for 2 years from September 16, 2000, to September 7, 2002.
-It also aired on Nickelodeon as part of the Nick Jr. television block from January 11, 1999, to July 30, 2004.
-It even aired on Noggin (now Nick Jr.) from October 4, 1999, until the channel was re-branded as Nick Jr. on September 28, 2009 at 6:00 am and continued to air reruns until June 14, 2013.
-Seven years later, it moved on Qubo and aired from January 1 (New Year's Day), 2021, until February 26 of that same year when some affiliates abruptly switched that night to other Katz networks, two days before others were switched automatically at the end of the same second month's last day at the master control level, at which point the network ceased operations.
+In the United States, it aired on CBS as part of their Saturday-morning CBS Kidshow block from October 3, 1998 to January 2, 1999.
+It later returned to CBS as part of Nick Jr. on CBS for 2 years from September 16, 2000, to September 7, 2002.
+It also aired on Nickelodeon as part of the Nick Jr. programming block from January 11, 1999, to July 30, 2004.
+It aired on the Noggin channel from October 4, 1999, until September 25, 2009, and returned to Noggin on August 26, 2015, after the brand was relaunched as a streaming service.
+It was available on the Noggin streaming service until September 30, 2018.
+It also aired on the Nick Jr. Channel from September 28, 2009, until June 14, 2013.
+Seven years later, it moved to Qubo and aired from January 1 (New Year's Day), 2021, until February 26 of that same year when some affiliates abruptly switched that night to other Katz networks, two days before others were switched automatically at the end of the same second month's last day at the master control level, at which point the network ceased operations.

-In the United Kingdom, it aired on Sky One from March 21, 1998, until May 27, 2000, Channel 4 from November 1, 1998, until August 31, 2004, Tiny Living from April 2001 to May 2002, Nick Jr. from 1999 to 2008, Five in 2004, and Tiny Pop in 2012 (in which it was dubbed with British voice actors on those channels, replacing the original Canadian soundtrack) in 2007.
+In the United Kingdom, Franklin aired on Sky One from March 21, 1998, until May 27, 2000, Channel 4 from November 1, 1998, until August 31, 2004, Tiny Living from April 2001 to May 2002, Nick Jr. from 1999 to 2008, Five in 2004, and Tiny Pop in 2012 (in which it was dubbed with British voice actors on those channels, replacing the original Canadian soundtrack) in 2007.
 It has also been broadcast in India on Pogo, along with another animated series, Angelina Ballerina.

 In Australia, it aired on ABC.

-In The Arab World, it aired on Spacetoon from 2003 to 2015.
+In the Arab World, it aired on Spacetoon from 2004 to 2015.